intelsmartedgeons/docs/experience-kits/developer-experience-kit-advanced-install.md

 ## Summary and Next Steps

-In this guide, you created an Intel® Smart Edge Open edge node cluster capable of hosting edge applications.
+In this guide, you created an Intel® Smart Edge edge node cluster capable of hosting edge applications.
 You can now install sample applications, or reference implementations downloaded from from the Intel® Developer Catalog
 - Learn how to [onboard a sample application](/application-onboarding/application-onboarding-cmdline.md) to your cluster.
 - Download and run [reference implementations from the Intel® Developer Catalog](https://www.intel.com/smart-edge-open-samples)
 - Learn how to run sample SGX openVINO application which uses Intel SGX for running secure workloads inside an enclave(Only if SGX feature is enabled in edge node) [Intel SGX OpenVINO sample application](https://github.com/smart-edge-open/edgeapps/blob/main/applications/sgx/openvino-ssd/README.md)